-Some years later, she moved to NYC and began studying with master clown teacher Chris Bayes, eventually completing a pedagogical apprenticeship with him.
+After moving to NYC, she began studying with master clown teacher Chris Bayes, eventually completing a pedagogical apprenticeship with him.
 She's studied with other clown masters including Philippe Gaulier in France, Aitor Basauri, and Dody DiSanto.
 Julia has immersed herself in the beautiful and strange world of theatrical clown through performing, producing, directing, and teaching.
-She returned to D.C. and earned an MFA from Shakespeare Theatre Company’s Academy for Classical Acting.
+She also completed an MFA from Shakespeare Theatre Company’s Academy for Classical Acting at George Washington University.
 Shakespeare: very serious stuff.

 Want to collaborate?
 Contact her at email@example.com